JuliaPy/SymPy.jl/examples/tutorial.md

 [N(r) for r in rts]     # or map(N, rts)
 ```

-These are numeric approximations to irrational numbers.
-For such a task, the `nroots` function will also work, though with this the answers are still symbolic:
+These are numeric approximations to irrational values.
+For numeric
+approximations to polynomial roots, the `nroots` function is also
+provided, though with this call the answers are still symbolic:

 ```
 nroots(p)